Connected-Data/cdkg-challenge/README.md

 ## Background

-Recently, [we started experimenting](https://www.linkedin.com/feed/update/urn:li:activity:7214552580541059072/) with tools and a workflow that would enable easier access to this treasure trove of collective knowledge.
+In 2024, [we started experimenting](https://www.linkedin.com/feed/update/urn:li:activity:7214552580541059072/) with tools and a workflow that would enable easier access to this treasure trove of collective knowledge.